Analysis | Biden pledged to upend both division and the pandemic. Then division made the pandemic worse.

 The question is why.

 Of course, we know the answer.
 Over the course of 2021, a wide gap emerged between those who were and weren’t vaccinated, with Republicans making up an increasing percentage of the latter group.
 Most Republicans were vaccinated, of course, but at lower rates than Democrats.
-That overlapped with a general indifference — and at times, hostility — toward adopting other preventive measures such as limiting social interactions and wearing masks.
+That overlapped with a general indifference — and at times, hostility — toward adopting other preventive measures, such as limiting social interactions and wearing masks.

 What’s more, the partisan divide on the pandemic has not narrowed.
 Republicans are far less likely to say they’ve received a booster dose of a vaccine, with only half of those who’ve been vaccinated having done so, according to polling from the Kaiser Family Foundation.
 Among Democrats, 4 in 5 vaccinated people have been boosted — in a population that’s far more vaccinated overall.